elucian/bee/syntax/overview.md

 Bee define A as single UTF-8 code point with representation: U+HH

 ```
-make a, b ∈ A; !ASCII
+make a, b ∈ A; //ASCII
-make x, y ∈ B; !Binary integer
+make x, y ∈ B; //Binary integer

-alter a := '0';    !ASCII symbol '0'
+alter a := '0';    //ASCII symbol '0'
-alter x := a as B; !convert to binary 30
+alter x := a as B; //convert to binary 30
-alter y := 30;     !decimal code for '0'
+alter y := 30;     //decimal code for '0'
-alter b := y as A; !convert to ASCII symbol '0'
+alter b := y as A; //convert to ASCII symbol '0'
 ```

 ## Type checking